Saturday, August 24, 2024

 Chapter 5: Globalization of Planned Economy

-In the previous chapters, we discussed the theoretical foundations of a new planned economy that places emphasis on environmental sustainability - a sustainable planned economy.
-For the time being, this discussionhas assumed a planned economy at the level of a "country" - as we will discuss again in the following chapter 6, a sustainable planned economy is incompatible with the political unit of a "country".
+In Part 1, we discussed the theoretical foundations of a new planned economy that places emphasis on environmental sustainability, that is, a sustainable planned economy.
+For the time being, the discussion there has assumed a planned economy at the level of a single country.

 However, since environmental sustainability means, strictly speaking, the sustainability of the global environment - in other words, preserving the Earth so that it is not destroyed by human factors - a sustainable planned economy cannot be practiced in only one particular country.